IIIF/cookbook-recipes/recipe/0253-using-transcript-file/index.md

 ## Implementation notes

-External transcript files may exist in a wide variety of formats.
+External transcript files may exist in a wide variety of formats, including .docx, .txt, .vtt, and .pdf.
 To improve accessibility, it is ideal for a IIIF media viewer to display as many potential formats as possible.
-Some markup file formats use time tags that allow for time alignment of the audio or video content with the transcript (ex: WebVTT or SRT).
+Some markup file formats use time tags that allow for time alignment of the audio or video content with the transcript, primarily [WebVTT](http://en.wikipedia.org/wiki/WebVTT) or [SRT](https://en.wikipedia.org/wiki/SubRip) (SubRip Text).

 Offering the transcript file(s) as an Annotation on the Canvas that contains the media file itself enables us to express the relationship between the two.
-The `type` and `format` properties of the Annotation can be used by the client to identify files in a format supported by the media player for captions.
-The `motivation` value of `supplementing` indicates the fact that processing this Annotation is optional.
+The `provides` property of the Annotation can be used by the client to identify transcript files that should be rendered side-by-side or adjacent to the media item itself.
+The `format` property of the Annotation can be used to determine if the transcript file format can be rendered directly to the user by the media player.

-In addition to this implementation, one should consider offering the captions or subtitles as multiple timed annotations, making the text available in multiple ways.
+In addition to this implementation, one can also offer transcripts as multiple timed annotations, making the text available in multiple ways.
 See [Using Annotations for Timed Text][0079].

 While captions, subtitles, and transcripts each present some text interpretation of the A/V content, the ways in which they are consumed by users differ.
 For a more detailed discussion about these differences see [Transcripts, Captions, and Subtitles - General Considerations][0231].

-## Restrictions

-Formats other than [WebVTT](https://w3c.github.io/webvtt/) (Web Video Text Tracks) are supported in IIIF, but may not be as widely supported in viewers.

-When using segmented WebVTT with HLS, see [Serving HLS Files][0257].

 ## Example

-In this example we use a caption file in the WebVTT format, but other options include a subtitle file in the [SRT](https://en.wikipedia.org/wiki/SubRip) (SubRip Text) or [TTML](https://w3c.github.io/ttml3/index.html) (Timed Text Markup Language) formats, or other text-based format used for the same purpose.
+In this example we demonstrate transcript files in the WebVTT and Word formats, but other formats are possible (see above).

 {% include manifest_links.html viewers="Clover, Ramp, Aviary, Theseus" manifest="manifest.json" %}